NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Preliminaries

 \subsection{HE Matrix-Vector Multiplication Algorithm}

-We introduce a widely used matrix-vector multiplication method in HE~\cite{halevi2018helib}.
-Suppose that we want to multiply a $M\times M$ matrix to a length-$M$ vector encrypted as $[\langle \mathbf{m} \rangle_\text{slot}]$.
-The elements of the matrix are first diagonally grouped as shown in Figure~\ref{fig:matvec}.
-This allows the efficient evaluation of matrix-vector multiplication only using HRot, HAdd, and PMult.
-For a matrix $W$ with elements $w_{i,j} (i,j \in [1,M])$, we refer to the vector of diagonally grouped elements starting with $w_{1,k}$ as $k$-th \emph{cyclic diagonal} of the matrix and write as $\mathbf{w}_k^\text{diag}$.
+We introduce a widely used matrix-vector multiplication method in HE~\cite{halevi2018helib}, which utilizes diagonal grouping.
+Suppose the server wants to multiply a known $M\times M$ matrix $W$ to a length-$M$ vector encrypted as $[\langle \mathbf{m} \rangle_\text{slot}]$.
+For the elements of $W$, $w_{i,j} (i,j \in [1,M])$, we refer to the vector of diagonally grouped elements starting with $w_{1,k}$ as $k$-th \emph{cyclic diagonal} of the matrix and write it as $\mathbf{w}_k^\text{diag}$.
 Then, the multiplication of $W$ with $\mathbf{m}$ can be performed as the following:

 When evaluating Eq.~\ref{eq:matvecmul} in the encrypted state, it requires $M - 1$ HRot and $M$ PMult ops.
 As HRot ops are expensive, we can reduce the cost by using the baby-step giant-step (BSGS) algorithm ~\cite{halevi2018helib}.
-For $B$ and $G$ that satisfies $B \cdot G = M$, BSGS adds a nested loop, modifying Eq.~\ref{eq:matvecmul} to
+For $B$ and $G$ that satisfies $B \cdot G = M$, BSGS modifies Eq.~\ref{eq:matvecmul} into a nested loop: